 The general roles and responsibilities for the Programs and Outreach internship are:

-- Be the project lead or lead assistant for an ongoing program initiative by researching and developing informational resources in a specific topic area.
+- Be the project lead or lead assistant for an ongoing program initiative.

-For Summer 2017, we are seeking interns with interest in one or more of the following areas:
+For Fall 2017, we are seeking interns with interest in one or more of the following areas:

 - Communications and social media

-- Schoolhouse Initiative – Engage schools with peer education resources and volunteer opportunities
+- Back to School outreach – Engage schools with OAR’s peer education and college resources, professional development tools, and volunteer opportunities

-- Write summaries of applied research studies so that important findings are accessible and easily understood by members of the autism community
+- Applied research – Write summaries of applied research studies for the general autism community

 Interns are treated as staff members throughout their internships.
 They complete meaningful projects, have their own workspaces, attend meetings, offer insight when appropriate, and maintain a high level of professionalism.
-Interns receive supervision from their departmental supervisor and have regular contact with the Executive Director and staff.
+Interns receive supervision from their departmental supervisor and have regular contact with the staff.